nglasl/silverstripe-extensible-search/README.md

 These may be disabled by configuring the `enable_suggestions` flag.

+The user generated search suggestions will require approval by default, however this may be configured using the `automatic_approval` flag.

-To enable autocomplete using these, the following will be required.
+To enable autocomplete using approved search suggestions, the following will be required.

 ```php
 	Requirements::css('framework/thirdparty/jquery-ui-themes/smoothness/jquery-ui.min.css');